WV-design/Trinity-toolhead/Files (WIP)/readme.md

 * PC (look for a Tg of ~130C or higher, the rest is blended/impure and may creep)
 * PET (annealed)
 * PPS (annealed) (also what chamber temp are you planning to go for?? poor fans...)

+### selection single/multi color
+I designed a "logo cutout" piece so you can choose how to print the logo.
+Options include:
+- multi color. the file includes inset edges on the front face, so the slicer should be able to easily fill the faces with colors.
+- single color without logo, this is the easiest, you simply delete the logo cutout before printing.
+- single color with inset logo, for this option you need to do some slicer tricks.
+You can use the "logo cutout" as a negative body to cut into the main body.
+It's explained in [this video](https://www.youtube.com/watch?v=_e7CY2rMzgA)